Learngene: Inheriting Condensed Knowledge from the Ancestry Model to Descendant Models: Abstract

 \section{Abstract}

 \justifying During the continuous evolution of one organism's ancestry, its genes accumulate extensive experiences and knowledge, enabling newborn descendants to rapidly adapt to their specific environments.
-Motivated by this observation, we propose a novel machine learning paradigm \textit{Learngene} to enable learning models to incorporate three key characteristics of genes. (\rmnum{1}) Accumulating: the knowledge is accumulated during the continuous learning of an \textbf{ancestry model}. (\rmnum{2}) Condensing: 他the exhaustive accumulated knowledge is condensed into a much more compact information piece, \ie \textbf{learngene}. (\rmnum{3}): Inheriting: the condensed \textbf{learngene} is inherited to make it easier for \textbf{descendant models} to adapt to new environments.
-Since accumulating has been studied in some well-developed paradigms like large-scale pre-training and lifelong learning, we focus on condensing and inheriting, which induces three key issues and we provide the preliminary solutions to these issues in this paper: (\rmnum{1}) \textit{Learngene} Form: the \textbf{learngene} is set to a few integral layers that can preserve the most commonality. (\rmnum{2}) \textit{Learngene} Condensing: we identify which layers among the ancestry model have the most similarity as one pseudo descendant model. (\rmnum{3}) \textit{Learngene} Inheriting: to construct distinct descendant models for specific downstream tasks, we stack some randomly initialized layers to the \textbf{learngene} layers.
-Extensive experiments of various settings, including using different network architectures like Vision Transformer (ViT) and Convolutional Neural Networks (CNNs) on different datasets, are carried out to confirm five advantages of \textit{Learngene}: it makes the descendant models 1) effectively initialize 2) converge more quickly, 3) exhibit less sensitivity to hyperparameters, 4) more robust to label noise, and 5) require fewer training samples to converge.
-Additionally, we investigate the two primary characteristics of Learngene through experiments: (1) Does \textit{Learngene} exhibit a similar pattern to the gene, where the functionality of the gene continuously improves as the evolutionary time progresses?
-(2) What common and stable knowledge does Learngene effectively condense?
+Motivated by this observation, we propose a novel machine learning paradigm \textit{Learngene} to enable learning models to incorporate three key characteristics of genes. (\rmnum{1}) Accumulating: the knowledge is accumulated during the continuous learning of an \textbf{ancestry model}. (\rmnum{2}) Condensing: the extensive accumulated knowledge is condensed into a much more compact information piece, \ie learngene. (\rmnum{3}): Inheriting: the condensed learngene is inherited to make it easier for \textbf{descendant models} to adapt to new environments.
+Since accumulating has been studied in well-established paradigms like large-scale pre-training and lifelong learning, we focus on condensing and inheriting, which induces three key issues and we provide the preliminary solutions to these issues in this paper: (\rmnum{1}) \textit{Learngene} Form: the learngene is set to a few integral layers that can preserve significance. (\rmnum{2}) \textit{Learngene} Condensing: we identify which layers among the ancestry model have the most similarity as one pseudo descendant model. (\rmnum{3}) \textit{Learngene} Inheriting: to construct distinct descendant models for the specific downstream tasks, we stack some randomly initialized layers to the learngene layers.
+Extensive experiments across various settings, including using different network architectures like Vision Transformer (ViT) and Convolutional Neural Networks (CNNs) on different datasets, are carried out to confirm four advantages of \textit{Learngene}: it makes the descendant models 1) converge more quickly, 2) exhibit less sensitivity to hyperparameters, 3) perform better, and 4) require fewer training samples to converge.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{